Martin-Gleiss/smartvisu/trunk/readme.txt

     - new pages: meister (as model-home)
     - weather: yr.no now in en and de.
 Special thanks to Raik Alber
     - update: Twig, with continuous integration
-    - new icons: They are named in englisch. thanks to mfd
+    - new icons: They are named in english. thanks to mfd
-    - new driver: smarthome.py with websocket-connection
     - improved driver: offline, linknx, json
     - new smart.alert js-function for alerts and logging
     - driver linknx: with error-handling